 Snow & Ice Control Policy

 Salting of secondary streets is limited to the intersections due to space availability for salt storage and environmental reasons.
 There is not enough storage capacity to hold enough salt to use on every street in the Village with every storm.
 Additionally, most of the Village's storm sewers feed directly into Lake Michigan.
 During snow melt and frequent winter rains, the residue from road salt enters the storm sewer and makes its way out to Lake Michigan.
 Road salt however, is a necessity and therefore the Village has tried to balance the storage needs and environmental issues by implementing a "low" salt policy.

-It is against Village Ordinance to push, pile, blow, or shovel snow into and across the public street and alley.
+It is against Village Ordinance to push, pile, blow, or shovel snow onto the public street and alley.
 If you have a contractor removing snow, please remind him/her of the rules.
-Snow windrows can cause damage and injury if left to obstruct roadways.
-It also creates significant cost over-runs when the Village crew has to remove and clear the roadway again.

 Refuse Collection - Snow Removal & Ice Control On Private Walks & Driveways

 In order to prevent the collectors from injury and protect the property owner from liability, please have any access to your refuse receptacles free of any snow or ice.
 This includes walkways or your driveway from the street to the receptacles.
 In addition, please dig out, and pull out the receptacles to make sure they are not frozen in.